 - 1/8 teaspoon pepper

 - 4 cups water

-- 1 cup Nutpods Original or your favorite replacement for heavy whipping cream
+- 1 cup Nutpods Original cream or your favorite compliant replacement for heavy whipping cream

 - 2 tablespoons tapioca flour